Tourism of Indonesia

 Planning to go on a tour or travelling, we definitely want a smooth trip, comfortable accommodation, cheap hotels, good food, cheap plane tickets, close to everywhere, and can rent a motorbike or car.

-Manupeu Tanah Daru National Park covers some of the last remaining lowland monsoon forest in Sumba.
+This nice park covers some of the last remaining lowland monsoon forest in Sumba.
 Most of the forest areas of this Park are on steep slopes which rise from sea level up to a height of 600 metres.

-This Park has a high species diversity, with some 118 species of plant including suren (Toona sureni), taduk (Sterculia foetida), kesambi (Schleichera oleosa), pulai (Alstonia scholaris), tamarind (Tamarindus indica), kemiri (Aleurites moluccana), jambu hutan (Syzygium sp.), cemara gunung (Casuarina sp.), and lantana (Lantana camara).
+Manupeu Tanah Daru National Park has a high species diversity, with some 118 species of plant including suren (Toona sureni), taduk Sterculia foetida), kesambi (Schleichera oleosa), pulai (Alstonia scholaris), tamarind (Tamarindus indica), kemiri (Aleurites moluccana), jambu hutan (Syzygium sp.), cemara gunung (Casuarina sp.), and lantana (Lantana camara).

 In addition, there are about 57 species of butterfly, including seven endemic species like Papilio neumoegenii, Ideopsis oberthurii, Delias fasciata, Junonia adulatrix, Athyma karita, Sumalia chilo, and Elimnias amoena.

 Manupeu-Tanah Daru has only recently been declared as a National Park, and as such has limited facilities for visitors.
 The only available facility is still in the form of a homestay which is managed by the local community.